MATCO: Global study of MATernal health provision during the COVID-19 pandemic

 - Semaan A and Audet C. 2020: The “great forgotten” of the COVID-19 pandemic: Health providers’ insights on maternal and newborn care.
 ITM website and Healthy Newborns Network blog.

 - Online survey Round 1 (March - June 2020) country reports:

 - Online survey Round 2 (July - November 2020) country reports:

 - La Libre (in French) Audet C and Huysmans E. Ce que c’est que d’être sage-femme durant la pandémie de coronavirus

 - RTBF (in French): Accoucher et vivre l'arrivée du nouveau-né ne fut pas un long fleuve tranquille pendant la crise du coronavirus

 - RTBF (in French): Coronavirus et maternité dans le monde : les grossesses et les soins néonataux sont beaucoup moins bien suivis

-This study was funded by the Institute of Tropical Medicine’s COVID-19 Pump Priming fund supported by the Flemish Government, Science & Innovation.
+This study was funded by the Institute of Tropical Medicine’s COVID-19 Pump Priming fund supported by the Flemish Government - Department of Economy, Science & Innovation - and by the Embassy of the United Kingdom in Belgium.
 Dr Benova is funded in part by the Research Foundation – Flanders (FWO) as part of her Senior Postdoctoral Fellowship.